speechbrain/speechbrain/recipes/MOABB/README.md

 E.g., to train EEGNet to decode motor imagery on BNCI2014001:\
 \>>> python train.py hparams/EEGNet_BNCI2014001.yaml --data_folder '/path/to/BNCI2014001'

+The dataset will be automaticallt downloaded in the specified folder.

 # Results

 In the following, results are reported for each MOABB dataset and each architecture using different training strategies.